Book a demo—

 Cafés & Restaurants

-Traffic workload shows peak hours.
-Understanding peak traffic informs staffing and resource allocation to optimize customer service.
+Traffic workload by hour reveals peak times, enabling efficient staffing and resource allocation to meet customer demand.